TheDiamondYT1/NukkitEssentials/README.md

-# NukkitEssentials (Discontinued)
+# NukkitEssentials
 Essentials for Nukkit!
-Not based off EssentialsPE coz that is terrible!
+Not based off EssentialsPE.